TAFE Priority Skills Fund

 - SIT40516 – Certificate IV in Commercial Cookery.
 Students must be an existing worker in the Tourism and Hospitality industry and must already hold a trade qualification (Certificate III) in the Tourism and Hospitality industry.

 - CHC52015 – Diploma of Community Services.
-Students must be an existing worker in the Community Services industry, which includes parents and unpaid carers of NDIS participants to receive subsidy.
+Students must be an existing worker in the Community Services and Health industry, which includes parents and unpaid carers of NDIS participants to receive subsidy.

 Please carefully consider your training options before committing to a training course as this may exhaust your entitlement to further Queensland Government subsidised training.